espoldi/Takeoff/README.md

 [Adriana Valdiglesias](https://github.com/adrianavv1)

 ## License
-This project is licensed under the MIT License-see the [License.md] file for details.
+This project is licensed under the MIT License.
+See the [License.md](./LICENSE) file for details.